chhylp123/BitMapperBS/README.md

     cd BitMapperBS
     make

-(3) If the CPU does not support AVX2 instructions
+(3) If the CPU does not support AVX2 instructions (in this case, BitMapperBS may be slower without AVX2 instructions)

     cd BitMapperBS/for_old_machine_sse4.2
     make